 Day 5 You haven't had your fill of adventure just yet.
 Today, embark on an epic white water rafting journey along the Sacred River of the Incas also called “Vilcanota or Urubamba”.
 After receiving a short briefing and learning about the safety equipment and guidelines, board your brightly coloured craft.
 Have a quick practice on the smooth, calm waters nearby before setting off downstream in search of rushing rapids.
 Navigate your way through the frothing waves and small whirlpools for approximately 2 hours before drying off for a well-deserved lunch with the locals.

 Day 6 Depending on how you feel today, opt for another action-packed adventure or a day of relaxation.
 At the Sol y Luna, chill out by the swimming pool or pay the luxurious spa a visit for an aroma-filled massage.
 Active explorers can set out to discover more of the valley by mountain bike.
 On two wheels, visit the agricultural site of Moray with it circular terraces and the salt pans of Moras.
-Alternatively opt for four legs and ride one of the hotel's Peruvian Paso horses, perhaps climb on board a quad bike, or even take to the skies by paragliding for the ultimate adventure.
+Alternatively opt for four legs and ride one of the hotel's Peruvian Paso horses.

 Day 8 With its remote (though spectacular) location, this awe-inspiring ancient city was left totally forgotten until the early part of the 20th century.
 Now recognised as a worldwide 'must visit' destination, it is the highlight of any trip to Peru.
 The site, often shrouded in a deep white mist, exudes grandeur and oozes mystery.
 Here you'll learn about the Inca history from your knowledgeable guide.
 For the most spectacular views, climb the steep steps of Wayna Picchu which towers roughly 300 metres over the citadel.